B-Czarnetzki/speechjoey/scripts/audio_preprocessing/README.md

 ```

 Note: speech_small.yaml uses a toy example.
-      The specified train, dev and test sets are the same.  s
+      The specified train, dev and test sets are the same.
       You'll ofcourse need a proper train, dev, test split for your own datasets.